-ees for the purpose of enhancing FD and improving CS at each branch. conducted various activities in line with the characteristics of each mprovement based on client evaluations by standardizing evaluation s, sophisticating analysis, sharing improvement plans, and taking other ctice, CS awareness-raising, sharing of complaints and VOC (voice of newly appointed branch and general managers, new employees, and ntribute to FD&CS for group employees.
+Establishment of FD & CS Committees Established FD & CS Committees for the purpose of enhancing FD and improving CS at each branch.
+FD & CS Committees actively conducted various activities in line with the characteristics of each branch office and department.
+Sophistication of client questionnaires Strengthened PDCA cycle for improvement based on client evaluations by standardizing evaluation items of various questionnaires, sophisticating analysis, sharing improvement plans, and taking other measures.
+Various types of training Conducted training on FD practice, CS awareness-raising, sharing of complaints and VOC (voice of clients), business etiquette for newly appointed branch and general managers, new employees, and other employees at each level.
+Holding lectures on FD&CS Held lectures on topics that contribute to FD&CS for group employees.